Jaya325/Jaya325/README.md

 - 👋 Hi, I’m @Jaya325
-- 👀 I’m interested in Robotics and AI
+- 👀 I’m interested in computer vision,Robotics and AI
 - 💞️ I’m looking to collaborate on communities
 - 📫 How to reach me jayasimha325@gmail.com